Kroměříž Castle: Landscape architecture and architecture

-The castle and its grounds were nominated for inscription on the World Heritage List in 1998.
+The castle and its grounds were nominated for the World Heritage List in 1998.
 As the nomination dossier explains, "the castle is a good but not outstanding example of a type of aristocratic or princely residence that has survived widely in Europe.
 The Pleasure Garden, by contrast, is a very rare and largely intact example of a Baroque garden".
 The Baroque landscapes and palaces of Bohemia and Moravia were heavily influenced by the Italian Baroque, although in the layout of this Pleasure Garden on a largely flat site, the influence of the French Formal Baroque style is also visible.
-Two Italian architects were responsible for the design and execution of the site, Filiberto Luchese (1607–1666) and after his death Giovanni Pietro Tencalla (1629–1702).
+Two Italian architects were responsible for the design and execution of the site: Filiberto Luchese (1607–1666) and after his death Giovanni Pietro Tencalla (1629–1702).

 The Baroque Pleasure or Lust Garden is located at a distance from the Palace, as can be seen today from aerial photography.
-The engravings completed in 1691 by Georg Matthaeus Vischer, show a fully enclosed garden divided into half ornamental parterre and the other half to the south composed of orchards and productive ornamental features.
+The engravings, completed in 1691 by Georg Matthaeus Vischer, show a fully enclosed garden divided into half ornamental parterre and the other half to the south composed of orchards and productive ornamental features.

 Apart from the formal Baroque parterres there is also a less formal 19th-century English garden close to the palace, which sustained damage during floods in 1997.

 In popular culture

 Interiors of the palace were extensively used by Miloš Forman as a stand-in for Vienna's Hofburg Imperial Palace during filming of Amadeus (1984), based on the life of Wolfgang Amadeus Mozart, who actually never visited Kroměříž, although some of his compositions are stored in the music archive of the castle.
-There are more films / series which was shot (at least partially) in the palace and/or gardens.
+There are more films / series which were shot (at least partially) in the palace and/or gardens.